 - 13,000 nurses have graduated since Columbia Nursing opened.
 Graduates hold leadership positions in hospitals, academia, federal agencies, professional organizations and associations, and state and local government.

 - Columbia Nursing is part of Columbia University Irving Medical Center, which also includes the Roy and Diana Vagelos College of Physicians & Surgeons, the Mailman School of Public Health, and the College of Dental Medicine.
 It is only one of eight schools in the nation associated with a major academic medical center.

-- The school is consistently among the largest recipients of NIH funding on a per capita basis among nursing schools.
+- Columbia Nursing is consistently among the largest recipients of NIH funding on a per capita basis among nursing schools.

 - Columbia Nursing is home to the first graduate university based nurse-midwifery program which celebrated its 50th anniversary in 2005.

 - Columbia is the only school of nursing designated a Collaborating Center for Advanced Practice Nursing by the World Health Organization (WHO).